Would you go to East Europe for an invasive medical procedure like IVF? Would you go anywhere outside your home country for any operation?

 Read on to see if Bulgaria is a destination you would consider for a location where you would freeze your eggs or for IVF.

 I’m relatively new to medical tourism.
 My first experience with medical tourism occurred about 10 years ago when I opted to go to the dentist for a routine check-up at a recommended clinic while traveling in Chaing Mai, Thailand.

 While I recognize a visit to the dentist is by no means comparable to a round of egg-freezing/IVF, I think having that experience “opened the doors” to medical tourism.
-Nowadays you can catch Tiktoks on hair replacement in Istanbul, plastic surgery in Seoul, and cosmetic dentistry in Barcelona.
-Obviously the money saved in getting the work done and a quasi-holiday are also what is influencing people to look abroad for their unique needs.
+Nowadays Tiktoks feature hair replacement surgery in Istanbul, plastic surgery in Seoul, and cosmetic dentistry in Barcelona.

 Below I list 6 logical and personal reasons why Bulgaria became my top choice for my IVF cycle.

 (And in case you were wondering…yes!
 Most Bulgarians, particularly the younger people, do speak English!)

 Disclaimer: Here I mix logic and personal motivations.
 You may identify with some of both!
 For me for example , the cost of each round was a personal reason which then became part of my personal logic in making a choice.
 I simply wanted to be able to afford as many rounds as possible.
 For some, the cost may be less of an issue than time.

 I was thrilled to journey to this wonderful place, envisioning a time of relaxation and focus without the weight of stress.
 My goal was to slow down, embracing the idea that if a midday nap due to the medications called my name, I’d eagerly oblige.